MargarethaNaibaho/MargarethaNaibaho/README.md

 ### Hi! 👋 I'm Margaretha Naibaho.

-An independent Software Engineer who loves building and sharing projects related to web, mobile, and backend technologies!
+An Software Engineer who loves building and sharing projects related to web, mobile, and backend technologies!

-I have experience working with **Java Spring Boot, PostgreSQL, Python**, and **JavaScript**, focusing on **frontend development** and **API design**.
+I have experience working with **JavaScript**, and **Java Spring Boot, PostgreSQL, Python**, focusing on **frontend development** and **API design**.
 I also explore **deep learning for image processing**, specifically in **object detection models like SSD-MobileNetV2**.

 ### 📌 About Me
 - 🔭 I’m currently a **Front-end Developer**, focusing on JavaScript and Java Spring Boot
 - 🌱 Exploring **deep learning for image classification** and **cloud deployment**
-- 💬 Feel free to ask me about **Java backend development, REST APIs, and database design**
+- 💬 Feel free to ask me about **JavaScript backend development, REST APIs, and database design**
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/margaretha-gok-asi-naibaho/)
 - ⚡ Fun fact: Used to teach English while diving into tech!